sefffal/Octofitter.jl/docs/src/priors.md

 * `LogNormal`
 * `LogUniform`
 * `TrucatedNormal`
+* `VonMises`

 This pacakge also defined the `Sine()` distribution for e.g. inclination priors.

+The VonMise distribution is notable but not commonly used.
+It is the analog of a normal distribution defined on a circular domain (-π, +π).
+If you have a Gaussian prior on an angular parameter, a Von Mises distribution is probably more appropriate.

 Behind the scenes, DirectDetections remaps your parameters to unconstrained domains using the Bijectors.jl (and corrects the priors accordingly).
 This is essential for good sampling efficiency with HMC based samplers.